 (Note: Green card holders may not themselves petition to bring siblings to live permanently in the United States.
 To make sure that you become a U.S. citizen as soon as possible, see the articles under How to Become a U.S. Citizen.)

 The first step in getting permanent residence in the U.S. for your sibling is to file a visa petition on Form I-130, available for free download from U.S. Citizenship and Immigration Services (USCIS).
-This article describes how to fill out and submit the version of that form issued 12/23/2016, expiring 7/31/2018.
+This article describes how to fill out and submit the version of that form issued 12/23/2016, which supposedly expired 7/31/2018.
 (However, USCIS hadn't issued a new form as of December, 2018.)

 If your foreign-born sibling is living abroad, he or she will have to wait until the I-130 is approved and his or her “priority date” becomes current before starting the green card application.
 To understand priority dates, see How Long Is the Wait for Your Priority Date to Become Current?